TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They Say: BurnOut weed control is for use on non-selective herbaceous broadleaf and grassy weeds.
 Read the label for specific annual broadleaf weeds, perennial broadleaf weeds, annual grasses, and perennial grasses to be treated.
 Our weed killing formula can provide results in just hours!
 Additionally, once this product dries after application it becomes waterproof!

 We Say: This stuff does exactly what it says on the bottle.
-Within 24 hours of application, the weeds I tested it on looked totally burnt-out.
+Within 24 hours of application, the weeds I tested it on turned brown and looked totally burnt out.

 BurnOut is also excellent value for money.
 The 1 gallon of concentrate makes 4 gallons of usable product.
 That's enough to last me a good few years.